-For the next step of the process you will require a heat gun.
+For the next process step, you will require a heat gun.

 - Aim at the edge of the chip

-- As you heat the chip, rotate around the edge of it, gradually tightening the circle and closing in on the centre.
+- As you heat the chip, rotate around the edge of it, gradually tightening the circle and closing in on the center.

-- As you do this, move the gun gradually closer to the chip, but never closer than the top of the stack of coins.
+- As you do this, move the gun gradually closer to the chip, but never closer to the top of the stack of coins.